-Secondary - Clocktower
+Secondary - Clocktower and Quad

-In 2018, the Secondary Clocktower program consisted of five classes, with 27 students aged 12-18 years of age, welcoming 7 students from K-6 into the Clocktower.
-Four of these classes ran out of the Clocktower building, while one made use of Cartier Cottage.
+In 2019, the Secondary Clocktower program consisted of six classes, with 33 students aged 12-18 years of age, welcoming 13 students from K-6 into the Clocktower.
+Midway through the year, four classes moved into the new Quad building.

 It was another busy year in Clocktower with a range of exciting and enriching programs on offer, all aimed at developing life skills and preparing our young adults for life beyond Giant Steps.
-The Secondary program implemented the first year of the new 6-year 7-12 Scope and Sequence, with all classes learning parallel units of work.
+The Secondary program continued to implement the 6-year 7-12 Scope and Sequence, with all classes learning parallel units of work.
 Programs were developed to allow students to access a greater range of focus areas, while individualising learning goals and teaching and learning sequences.
-Some Units of Work included German, Travel, Chemical Reaction Changes, Energy, and Medieval Europe.
+Units of Work included Senior Cantina, Blue Planet, Forces, Ancient Rome, and Japanese.

 The Outdoor Education Program continued to be implemented, with all students participating.
 Students went bushwalking on trails of varying length and technicality, and swimming in a variety of waterholes, rivers, lakes and beaches.
-The class running out of Cartier Cottage developed a program to prepare three of the four students there for life after Giant Steps School, with a focus on Work and the Community and integration into postschool programs.
+An Action Research project was conducted to determine the link between Outdoor Education and emotional regulation.
+A cohort of five students was selected to participate, and their physical activity tracked (using pedometers) alongside Episodic Severity data for emotional regulation.
+When averaged across the five students, there was a clear, significant decrease in the both the severity and frequency of emotional dysregulation both on the day of and day immediately following Outdoor Education.

-Secondary students also engaged in four camps, continuing the success of the previous year with another overnight hiking camp, along with camps to Milson Island, Canberra, and Myuna Bay.
+Secondary students also engaged in five camps, continuing the success of the previous year's snow with two ski camps at Perisher, along with camps to Point Wolstencroft Sport and Recreation, Burrill Pines, and a 'schoolies' camp for some of the year

+12 graduates.
 These camps were specifically tailored according to student need, interest, and ability, and were incorporated into supporting student engagement, and provided something of a break point from the regular routine and program.
 The secondary students always love these camps, enjoying the more relaxed feel, and getting to spend more time with their peers in very different environments.